Karla Faye Tucker: Execution

 While on death row, Tucker was incarcerated in the Mountain View Unit in Gatesville, Texas.
 She became Texas Department of Criminal Justice (TDCJ) Death Row Inmate #777.

-On February 2, 1998, state authorities took Tucker from the unit in Gatesville and flew her on a TDCJ aircraft, transporting her to the Huntsville Unit.
+On February 3, 1998, state authorities took Tucker from the unit in Gatesville and flew her on a TDCJ aircraft, transporting her to the Huntsville Unit.
 For her last meal, Tucker requested a banana, a peach, and a garden salad with ranch dressing.

 She selected four people to watch her die, who included her sister Kari Weeks, her husband Dana Brown, her close friend Jackie Oncken, and Ronald Carlson.
 At one time, Carlson had supported the execution, but after a religious conversion he decided that he was now opposed to all executions.
 The witnesses for the murder victims included Thornton's husband Richard, Thornton's only child William Joseph Davis, and Thornton's stepdaughter Katie.
-Tucker's execution was also witnessed by members of the Texas Department of Criminal Justice, Warden Baggett, and various representatives of the media.
+Tucker's execution was also witnessed by members of the TDCJ, Warden Baggett, and various representatives of the media.
 Her last words were:

 She was executed by lethal injection on February 3, 1998.
 As the deadly chemicals were being administered, she praised Jesus Christ, licked her lips, looked at the ceiling, and hummed.
 She was pronounced dead at 6:45 p.m.
 C.S.T., eight minutes after receiving the injection.
 She was buried at Forest Park Lawndale Cemetery in Houston.

 Tucker was the first woman executed in the State of Texas in 135 years, when Chipita Rodriguez was executed by hanging in 1863 during the American Civil War, and the second woman executed in the United States since the reinstatement of capital punishment in 1976.

 Aftermath

 In the year following her execution, conservative commentator Tucker Carlson questioned Governor Bush about how the Texas Board of Pardons and Paroles had arrived at the determination on her clemency plea.
-Carlson alleged that Bush, alluding to a televised interview which Karla Faye Tucker had given to talk show host Larry King, smirked and spoke mockingly about her.
+Carlson alleged that Bush, alluding to a televised interview which Karla Faye Tucker gave to talk show host Larry King, had smirked and spoken mockingly about her.

 A full-length movie was released in 2004 about the life of Tucker entitled Forevermore starring actress Karen Jezek.

 The captain of the "Death House Team," Fred Allen, was interviewed by Werner Herzog for the 2011 documentary Into the Abyss.
-Within days after Tucker's execution, one of over 120 he managed, he suffered an emotional breakdown.
+Within days of Tucker's execution, one of over 120 he managed, he suffered an emotional breakdown.
 He resigned his job, giving up his pension, and changed his position on the death penalty.
 "I was pro capital punishment.
 After Karla Faye and after all this, until this day, eleven years later, no sir.
 Nobody has the right to take another life.
 I don't care if it's the law.
 And it's so easy to change the law."